 Let’s start with the cutest, here are some adorable Costa Rica Mammals you can see in the country.

 Sloths are probably the mammal that Costa Rica is most well known for.
-The country is are home to both the two-toed and three toed sloth.
-They aren’t the easiest to spot, as they blend in well with their surrounding and barely move.
+The country is are home to both the two-toed and three-toed sloth.
+They aren’t the easiest to spot, as they blend in well with their surroundings and barely move.
 That said, I still saw many sloths while in Costa Rica.
 The good news is they won’t run away when they see you!